 Russian tolerances are based on the requirements stipulated in the EAEU technical regulations on safety of food and agricultural products.
-For details see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, and RS1384 Customs Union Technical Regulation on Meat.
+For details see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, RS1384 Customs Union Technical Regulation on Meat, RS1734 Technical Regulation on Safety of Fish and Fish Products, and RS1752 EAEU Technical Regulation on Packaged Water.
 Section 15 in Chapter II of the CU Commission Decision No. 299, "Requirements for Pesticides and Agrochemicals," provides maximum residue levels (MRLs) for soil, air, water, the human body, and agricultural products.
-On November 10, 2015, the Eurasian Economic Commission adopted Amendments to the requirements for pesticides and agrochemicals: the text of the amendments in Russian is here: EEC Decision 149.
-The amendments come to force on December 18, 2015.
-FAS/Moscow reported on these amendments, including the new list of MRLs for Pesticides in agricultural and food products (see GAIN report RS1596 Eurasia Economic Union - New Pesticide MRLs.)
+These EAEU requirements were most recently amended in 2015, for details please see GAIN report RS1596 Eurasia Economic Union - New Pesticide MRLs.

 Additionally, Russian national regulations continue to apply to the extent they do not contradict the EAEU regulations.
-On October 21, 2013, the Russian Chief Sanitary Doctor approved new MRLs for pesticides in the environment and in agricultural and food products that came to force for Russia on December 20, 2013.
-The new MRLs are available online at:
+Currently, Russian MRLs for pesticides in agricultural crops are established in the Hygiene Norms for Chemicals and Pesticides in the External Entities, HN 1.2.3539-18.